OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-09.md

 ## 2 Corinthians 9:14

-While they also, by prayer on your behalf, yearn for you because of the surpassing grace of God in you.
+While they also, through prayer for you, long for you because of the extraordinary grace of God in you.

 ## 2 Corinthians 9:15